Planning for Retirement

 - A copy of your spouse’s birth certificate.

 - The original or a notarized copy of your marriage certificate (STSP members only).

 Step 3 – Complete the forms provided in your retirement package that are applicable to you.

 Be sure to keep a copy of the completed application and documents for your personal records.

 Step 4 – Mail your completed forms and supporting documentation to your pension plan.

 Please allow up to two months to process your application.
-Once everything has been received, and your school board has remitted your final pension information to the pension plan, your pension will be calculated in accordance with the provisions of your plan.
+Once everything has been received, and your school division has remitted your final pension information to the pension plan, your pension will be calculated in accordance with the provisions of your plan.
 Your monthly pension will be paid on the last banking day of each month.